bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+extend React.Component to get access to constructor, etc. constructor to gain access to state super to gain access to this this to pass info around render to disply information

 2. Describe the different phases of the component lifecycle.

+component did mount
+component did update
+component did unmount

 3. Demonstrate an understanding of class component lifecycle methods.

+component did mount renders on the screen component did update updating things such as state component did unmount information/data leaving the screen

 4. Define stateful logic.

+logic built into a component

 5. Describe how to test a React component with React Testing Library.

+arrange tests by setting up our code such that it can be tested act call a method or function that returns a result of interest to our test assert if our expected return matched the actual return

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.